 Try Some Leg Lifts

-Leg raises are typically performed while lying on the floor, hanging from a chinup bar, or a raised curve bar.
-Each one provides you with different benefits but all help to increase the strength and definition you see in your lower abdominal muscles.
+Leg raises are typically performed while lying on the floor or hanging from a chin-up bar or raised curve bar.
+Each one provides you with different benefits, but all help to increase the strength and definition you see in your lower abdominal muscles.

 Repetition of both exercises help to increase the strength and definition that you see in your abs and the control that you have over your core muscles.
 Changing the position of your legs from bent to straight shifts the focus of the exercise and addresses different abdominal muscles.

-Though back muscles are not the focus of the exercise, any abdominal and core exercises work to provide increased support for the back.
+Though back muscles are not the focus of the exercise, any abdominal and core exercises work to provide increased support for the back, as explained by Princeton University Athletic Medicine.
 Because the lower abdominals are the focus of leg raises, these exercises also support the lower back and increase your flexibility and strength.

-All types of leg raises increase the flexibility, agility, and strength of the hip flexors.
+All types of leg raises increase the flexibility, agility and strength of the hip flexors.
 Both bent knee and straight leg raises require hip joint movement.
 If you have bad hips or arthritis, speak to your doctor about your limitations and receive guidance on how best to perform this exercise.